AWS-Workbench/AWSWorkbenchRelease/docs/properties-editor.md

 ## A note on cyclic dependencies

 AWS Workbench determines the order of service creation using [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting).
 The code generator would throw an error if it detects a cycle of dependencies. eg: A VPC referencing a Subnet and a Subnet referencing the VPC.
-In such reference only in those service which are dependent on the other.
+In such cases, use reference in those services which are dependent on the other (Reference in Subnet instead of VPC) .